 When using other people's/institutions' photographs, make sure you secure the right permission and that you credit correctly the photographer and/or the institution that owns the rights to the photograph.

 Requirement: Relevant photos should be included on the websites and on social media.

-Please add your photos and videos to the media library.
+Please share photos and videos with the FMO so we can add them to the media library.